oernster/3D-printing-info/guides/adhesion.md

 ## Regarding mixing your own...

+Starting with this recipe as a source: https://goo.by.frank.af/recipe.html

 So I discussed the chemical concoction for adhesive liquid for your bed on the Chemistry discord:

 Me: